So you've finally decided to start a fitness program and are now on the lookout for the perfect gym to join.

 If you have a young child that you have a hard time finding a babysitter for, this could be a very strong factor in your decision in choosing a gym.

-You will want to enquire about the costs of daycare, whether it is worked into your membership or whether you will be charged extra for it.
+You will want to inquire about the costs of daycare, whether it is worked into your membership or whether you will be charged extra for it.

 The juice or snack bar is also a handy option to have for post-workout meals, but have a look and make sure they are offering a healthy selection and it's not just a form of fast food for those on the go.